On a canonical polynomial for links of elliptic singularities

 (f) If $v\in \calv(B_{j+1})$ the statement follows from (b).
 Assume now that $v\in \calv(\Gamma\setminus B_{j+1})$.
 Note that we have $Z_K-C_j=Z_K^{B_{j+1}}$, hence $(C_j,E_v)=e_v+2-(Z_K^{B_{j+1}},E_v)$.
 Therefore, we get $(C_j,E_v)=e_v+2$ whenever $(E_{B_{j+1}},E_v)=0$.

 The case $(E_{B_{j+1}},E_v)=1$ will be a consequence of Lemma \ref{lem:ext}, see Corollary \ref{cor:e211f}. \end{proof}

-\begin{remark} It is worth to mention that in the case of the minimal resolution of a (non-numerically Gorenstein) elliptic singularity, the minimal cycle $s_{[Z_K]}\in L'_{[Z_K]}$ can be calculated by the explicit formula $s_{[Z_K]}=Z_K-Z_K^{B_0}$.
-However, in general, it is determined only algoritmically by the generalized Laufer's algorithm, cf. section \ref{ss:GLA}. \end{remark}
+\begin{remark} Note that in general (eg. for non-numerically Gorenstein case) the cycle $s_{[Z_K]}\in L'_{[Z_K]}$ is determined by the generalized Laufer algorithm, cf. sect. \ref{ss:GLA}.
+However, in the elliptic case it is given by the explicit formula $s_{[Z_K]}=Z_K-Z_K^{B_0}$. \end{remark}

-The crucial fact regarding the cycles $C_j$, which will be the base of the study in this article, is that they are the only cycles in $\calS'_{[Z_K]}$ which are below the anti-canonical cycle $Z_K$.
-We recall this result from \cite{NNIII}.
+The crucial fact regarding the cycles $C_j$ is that they are the only cycles in $\calS'_{[Z_K]}$ below the anti-canonical cycle.

 \begin{lemma}{\cite[Lemma 3.3.1]{NNIII}} \\ Assume that $l'\in \calS'_{[Z_K]}$ and $l'\leq Z_K$.
 Then $l'\in \{C_{-1},C_0,\dots,C_m\}$. \end{lemma}